 Any advisory committee established under the Aquatic Resources Management Act 2016 section 224(1).

-57 Footnote no longer applicable.
+57-58 Footnotes no longer applicable.

-58 On the date as at which this compilation was prepared, the Heritage Act 2018 s.
-184 had not come into operation.
-It reads as follows:

-184. Constitution Acts Amendment Act 1899 amended

-(1) This section amends the Constitution Acts Amendment Act 1899.

-(2) In Schedule V Part 3 delete the item for the Heritage Council of Western Australia and insert:

-The Heritage Council of Western Australia established by the Heritage Act 2018.

 59 On the date as at which this compilation was prepared, the Transport (Road Passenger Services) Act 2018 Pt.
 14 Div.
 2 Subdiv.
 1 had not come into operation.
 It reads as follows:

 Part 14 — Repeals and consequential amendments